DanielMcFarlane/mcfarlane-tyres/README.md

 - `Models/` – Core data models: `User`, `Tyre`, `BasketItem`, `Order`, `OrderLine`
 - `Views/` – SwiftUI screens and UI components
 - `Shared/` – Reusable UI components: cards, taskbars and other common elements
-- `Seeding/` – Contains `DefaultTyreData` and `DefaultUserData` to populate the initial database
+- `Seeding/` – Contains `DefaultTyreData` and `DefaultUserData` to populate the initial mock data

 ---

 ### Screenshots

 #### Home
 The main dashboard offering quick access to all core sections of the app.
-Users can easily navigate to search tyres, view their basket or access their account from this view.
+Users can easily navigate to search tyres, view their basket or access their account from this view

 <div>
   <img src="Screenshots/Home.png" alt="Home View" width="250"/>